kennardlim1220/arQive-playground/README.md

+# Note: I sent everyone an invite on 16 Oct 2022.
+You need that to push to the repository.

 Commit whatever you feel like.
 Note: I recommend you watch https://www.youtube.com/watch?v=tRZGeaHPoaw for the visual of what every git commands looks like.
 Also, check out https://git-scm.com/docs/gittutorial, which is the official git tutorial.